Student loans are meant to help students pursue higher levels of education.

 - You May Qualify for Special Loan Forgiveness Programs

 If you want to borrow money for school without the help of a cosigner, taking out federal loans is likely your smartest move.
 Not only are federal loans easy to qualify for, but they also tend to offer the lowest interest rates compared to other financing methods, including private loans.

 Even among federal student loans, however, there are several types of loans to consider.
-The short list includes:
+The shortlist includes:

 Taking the time to fill out this long and tedious form carefully is the only way to find out how much federal aid you can qualify for, and if your income is low enough to qualify for subsidized loans.

 For example, undergraduate students can borrow up to $5,500 per year in Perkins Loans and $5,500 to $12,500 per year in Direct Subsidized Loans and Direct Unsubsidized Loans.

 Graduate students, on the other hand, can borrow up to $8,000 each year in Perkins Loans depending on financial need and other financial aid that may be available, plus up to $20,500 each year in Direct Unsubsidized Loans.